javierjulio/textarea-autosize/README.md

 # A jQuery Plugin for Auto Expanding Textarea

-This is a very small jQuery plugin for auto expanding (auto grow) Textareas.
+This is a very small jQuery plugin for auto expanding (auto grow) textareas.
 If you've commented on Facebook, this plugin replicates the auto expanding behavior of their textarea implementations.
 Using `SHIFT` + `ENTER` will enter new lines whether text has been entered or not.
 If the textarea does not have a value, then hitting just the `ENTER` key will add new lines.
 Although if it does have text and the `ENTER` key is used that can easily be captured in an event handler where you can submit the form (not part of the plugin, but an example is provided).

 I found that many similar scripts didn't feel smooth.
 The text and the textarea control would flicker on entering new lines with a noticable delay in resizing.
 Most were outdated and all were a lot bulkier than they should be.
 Most having to use a mirror/ghost textarea that would be rendered offscreen and constantly written to.
 More importantly I wanted just the behavior in the script.
 Anything regarding presentation would be controlled through CSS.